hieunugent/workFlowProject/frontend/README.md

         - click create button  newissue page is hidden and refesh
         - other box is showed with all other issue of the project current project
         - the displayIssue can be regulate by project name, month , day
+    - attemp to add MongoDb to project
+       - mongoDb need to have nodejs to connect with frontend react